 In some cases, it may be necessary to delay transfer until it has been determined that the patient is stable for transfer and there is no ongoing injury present.
 Failing to do this could result in serious and permanent disability.
 While this waiting period can be difficult for patients and their families, this is a precaution that must be observed for the patient's safety.

 Staff members from each hospital coordinate the safe transfer of the patient, which may be done by car, ambulance, plane or helicopter depending on individual circumstances.
 Owing to the staff and the hospital's reputation for excellence, trauma patients have been transferred to HSS/NYPH from all over the world for treatment of these fractures.

-A: Most patients that undergo aggressive rehabilitation to restore muscle strength and flexibility do not have an abnormal gait.Q: When do my sutures or staples come out?
+Most patients that undergo aggressive rehabilitation to restore muscle strength and flexibility do not have an abnormal gait but can walk normally.